 4.1.7 Positive retail and residential planning have contributed towards Newbury, the administrative and main retail town in the district, remaining relatively robust in recent years.
-The Park Way retail and residential development opened towards the end of 2011 in the town centre, although anchor stores John Lewis and Debenhams have closed.
-Similarly the Market Street 'urban village' development to the south of the Town Centre is well under way.
-When completed, it will add 232 residential homes, and 10,200 square feet of new commercial space.
-Newbury Vision highlight recent and proposed developments in Newbury, and a Newbury Town Centre Masterplan has been adopted by the Council.
+The Park Way retail and residential development opened towards the end of 2011 in the town centre.
+Although the changes to high street shopping have had an impact, demand for shop units is still good.
+Similarly, the Market Street 'urban village' development to the south of the Town Centre is now almost complete.
+It will add 232 residential homes, and 10,200 square feet of new commercial space.
+Town Centre Masterplans for have been adopted by the Council for Newbury, Hungerford and Thatcham.